-The test result is considered "+" and the article or packaged article(s) considered too dangerous for transport if:
+The test result is considered "+" and the article or packaged article(s) is considered thermally unstable, shall be classified as an unstable explosive and is not permitted too dangerous for transport if:

 - (a) It explodes; - (b) It ignites; - (c) It experiences a temperature rise exceeding 3 °C; - (d) The outer casing of the article or the outer packaging is damaged; or - (e) Dangerous exudation occurs i.e. explosive is visible outside the article(s).